 On 16 March 1861, Queen Victoria’s mother died of cancer.
 For a whole month she became a recluse – refusing to see her husband or children, eating alone, and poring over her childhood mementoes saved by her mother.
 Burdened by his wife’s instability, overworked and overwrought, Albert became plump and lost more of his hair to the point of wearing a wig.
 His mood was not helped by the shenanigans and indiscretions of his eldest son, Bertie, the future Edward VII, which, he felt, threatened to make a nonsense of the monarchy.
 On 24 November, in the pouring rain, Albert paid a visit to his wayward son in Cambridge.
 The visit brought a degree of rapprochement between the two, but Albert caught a dreadful chill.
 The queen later blamed her son for Albert’s illness – ‘That boy…I never can, or ever shall look at him without a shudder.’

 Depressed and run down, Albert complained of stomach pains which had been troubling him for a number of years.
 He feared the illness would kill him but kept his fears to himself.
 Once he told his wife that if he fell ill he would not ‘struggle for life.
 I have no tenacity of life’.

 The queen began to tire of her husband’s complaints, writing in a letter, ‘I need not tell you what a trial it is to me’.
-Only on 11 December, three days before his death, did his doctors convey the true extent of her husband’s illness.
-Albert was too weak to even hold a pen and wandered from room to room listlessly, Victoria following him, hallucinating he was back in Germany.
+Only on 11 December, three days before his death, did the doctors convey the true extent of her husband’s illness.
+Albert was too weak to even hold a pen and wandered from room to room listlessly, with Victoria following him, hallucinating he was back in Germany.
 Albert had contracted, so his doctors told Victoria, a fever, a euphemism for typhoid.
 Subsequent theories point to stomach cancer.

 In his final hours doctors administered constant doses of brandy.
 They were powerless.
 At 11pm, 14 December 1861, Prince Albert died.
 He was buried nine days later, the Queen too grief-stricken to attend the funeral.